When I started putting together Dazed + Infused, I couldn't wait to try to make some homemade cannasodas.

 We’d love to hear your variations to this light and delicious beverage!
 Share your comments!

 Thank you for supporting this site with purchases made through links in this article.
+As always, standard disclosures apply Our Disclaimer: We are not doctors, lawyers, nutritionists, pharmacists, etc. This website, blog and all its contents are for informational purposes only and contain only the opinions of the author.
+We make no claims as to it’s accuracy.
+Please consult a doctor before making any changes to your health.
+FDA Disclaimer: These statements have not been evaluated by the Food and Drug Administration.
+These products are not intended to diagnose, treat, cure or prevent any disease.
+Plants Everyday, Inc. assumes no responsibility for the improper use of and self-diagnosis and/or treatment using these products.
 In a blender, make a puree out of the organic strawberries.
 In a medium size mixing bowl, lightly muddle the strawberry puree, the chopped basil, coconut sugar.
 Add sparkling water.
 Cover and let steep for 5-10 minutes.
 Strain into a large mixing bowl.
 Add water, doses of Tincture.
 Pour into glasses; serve with ice.
 Spritz with lemon for a brighter flavor.

 Homemade Cannasoda Recipe: A Delicious Healthy Alternative to Dispensary Drinks Print Recipe